christabusho/BrickBreaker/README.txt

 =: Core Concepts :=
 ===================

-- List the four core concepts, the features they implement, and why each feature is an appropriate use of the concept.
-Incorporate the feedback you got after submitting your proposal.
+- List of the four core concepts, the features they implement, and why each feature is an appropriate use of the concept.

   1. 2D Array : I implemented that stores the different coordinates of all the bricks to be drawn.
 It is iterated through to first read out from a file that